keerti-26/VoiceOps-AI-Real-Time-Emergency-Response-Pipeline/README.md

 A real-time voice emergency intake pipeline.
 Callers record audio in the browser, which is transcribed, analyzed by AI, stored as a structured incident in Azure Cosmos DB, and responded to with a synthesized voice reply.
 A dispatcher dashboard allows filtering and status management of all incidents.

 **Live Demo:**
+(Sorry AI audio is not recorded in the video unfortunately)
 - Demo Video: https://www.loom.com/share/8e611695924141dcbea6c88c074293e0
 - Frontend: [https://voice-ops-ai-real-time-emergency-re.vercel.app/](https://voice-ops-ai-real-time-emergency-re.vercel.app/)
 - Backend API: hosted on Render